forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-get-started.md

 For our example, we’ll create a test class that inserts a new book object which sets off the Apex trigger we wrote earlier.
 To create the test class:

-1. From the Command Palette run SFDX:Create Apex Class and create a class called MyBooksTestClass.
+1. From the Command Palette, run **SFDX:Create Apex Class** and create a class called `MyBooksTestClass`.
 2. Paste the following code in the MyBooksTestClass.cls file:

 ```